edmundmiller/edmundmiller.dev/content/posts/learn-react.md

 # React

-It&rsquo;s about time we actually talked about `React`.
+It's about time we actually talked about `React`.
 As you can see though a good chunk of development is just setting up the project.
-There&rsquo;s obviously the link to the official documentation that comes in the `create-react` starter page which I recommend you read.
-But now that we&rsquo;re to the actual meat I&rsquo;ll take you through a few things.
+There's obviously the link to the official documentation that comes in the `create-react` starter page which I recommend you read.
+But now that we're to the actual meat I'll take you through a few things.

 ## React bootstrap

-If you&rsquo;ve ever seen a basic website recently it might be made with bootstrap.
+If you've ever seen a basic website recently it might be made with bootstrap.
 It was recreated for use with [React](https://react-bootstrap.github.io/getting-started/introduction).

 [To get started with it](https://react-bootstrap.github.io/getting-started/introduction) run the following and then follow the docs.